-DCI’s Office of Clinical Research was established in 2007 to review all studies (industry or investigator-initiated) being proposed to be conducted in DCI patients to ensure the research is scientifically rigorous and valid and that the appropriate procedures for human protections are being followed.
-We have expert knowledge in Federal Regulations, HIPAA, Medicare Clinical Trial Policy, Good Clinical Practice, and Federal Wide Assurances.
+Established in 2007, DCI’s Office of Clinical Research reviews industry- or investigator-initiated studies proposed to be conducted on DCI patients to ensure the research is scientifically rigorous and valid while the appropriate human protection procedures are followed.
+We have expert knowledge of federal regulations, HIPAA, Medicare Clinical Trial Policy, Good Clinical Practice and Federal Wide Assurances.

-DCI has an extensive MIS.
-All DCI clinics use the system.
-Information is entered on the patient at initiation to a DCI clinic and updated as events occur (medication changes, hospitalizations).
-The MIS provides current information about demographics, oral and IV medications, hospitalization dates and the primary diagnosis, and comorbidities.
-The MIS is problem-based.
-Problems are created from patient histories, 2728 forms, hospital discharge summaries, and physician correspondence.
+DCI’s proprietary and extensive Medical Information System (MIS) is used by all clinics, and DCI patient information is entered at clinic initiation and updated as medication changes, hospitalizations or other events occur.
+The MIS provides current information about demographics, oral and IV medications, hospitalization dates, primary diagnosis and comorbidities.
+The MIS is problem based.
+Problems are created from patient histories, 2728 forms, hospital discharge summaries and physician correspondence.
 Problem descriptions come from the ICD-9-CM manual.
-All orders (medication, treatment, lab, procedures, and consultation) must have an assigned problem in order to enter them into the medical information system.
-Multi-disciplinary progress notes may also be entered in the MIS.
-This type of system allows for very extensive precise data collection.
+All orders (medication, treatment, lab, procedures and consultation) must have an assigned problem to be entered.
+Multi-disciplinary progress notes may also be entered.
+This system allows for very extensive and precise data collection.

 For more information regarding the DCI Office of Clinical Research and/or in participating in clinical trials, please contact:

 Dialysis Clinic, Inc

 1633 Church Street, Suite 500